genossen/peoples-permacomputer/README.old.2.md

 ## What is the point of this project?

+Originally, the people's permacomputer project was an attempt to _physically realise_ a permacomputer.
+After thorough research into the contemporary efforts to build small, accessible and easily constructed hobbyist computers, it became clear that the task of the permacomputer project was not necessarily to adopt or replicate the efforts of the actual great numbers of others.

+Luckily, the focus of this project was always broader than just something concrete and tangible.
+We also suggested the development of a list of suggested social and cultural practices around computing that would assist in the continued human practice of electronic computing.

 There are many different dialectical approaches to making an introduction to the people's permacomputer.
 One thought experiment that has proved especially popular and easy to grasp sums up the